jepstein-eagle/adaptable/packages/adaptable/readme/functions/percent-bar-function.md

 In other words, the width of the bar is proportional to the value in the column.

+In Version 7 the concept of 'Ranges' were introduced so that the Percent Bar colour will vary according to which range its value falls in.

 ### Percent Bar Options

-When a Percent Bar is created AdapTable will, by default, work out the width of the bar by using the current minimum and maximum values in the column respectively.
+When a Percent Bar is created AdapTable will, by default, create one range based on the current miminum and maximum values in that column.

-However, these can be set by the User - at both design-time or run-time - so that a different set of minimum and maximum values are used.
+However, these can be edited by the User - at both design-time or run-time - and additional ranges can be created as required.

 Other options when creating a Percent Bar include:

-- choosing the colours for positive and negative cells (the defaults are red and green)
+- choosing the colours for each range - the default colour is green

-- set the minimum and maximum values to be other columns rather than 'hard-coded' values (e.g. you can set the percent bar in Column 'A' to use Column 'B' - so that it displays the width as the percentage of the value in Column 'A' compared to that in Column 'B')
+- setting a back colour for the cell (some users like the visual effect this provides) - the default is gray

+- displaying the actual value in the cell

-- additionally displaying the actual cell value in the call
+- displaying the cell value as a percentage of the maximum value in the range (or the highest range if there is more than one)

-- showing the cell value as Tooltip
+- showing the cell value (and / or the percentage value) as a Tooltip

-> Percent Bars work for both positive and negative values and can be edited (if editable) and filtered (if filterable) like any other column.
+> Percent Bars are like 'normal' columns and can be edited (if the column is editable) and filtered (if the column is filterable) like any other column.

 ## UI Elements